docsforadobe/illustrator-scripting-guide/docs/jsobjref/ExportOptionsPhotoshop.md

 **Description**

-Preserve as much of the original document’s structure as possible when exporting.
+Preserve as much of the original document's structure as possible when exporting.
 Default: `true`.

 **Type**